antonkw/minimal-mistakes/_posts/2022-04-20-Dependency-management-in-Scala.md

 So where does that leave us?
 "What Did It Cost?
 Everything."
 Modern Scala is moving towards being friendly and easily adoptable.
 Solving problems in canonical way is fun but could do a great disservice too.

 #### Summary
-Long story short, Scala ecosystem has couple of main ways to orginize dependencies.
+Long story short, Scala ecosystem has couple of main ways to organize dependencies.
 1. Canonical Typelevel stack usually implies arrangement with constructors.
 Also, classes that [handle some subset of dependencies](https://github.com/gvolpe/pfps-shopping-cart/tree/second-edition/modules/core/src/main/scala/shop/modules) help keep neat even large graphs.
 Finally, environmental services are free to be passed implicitly.
 2. ZIO ecosystem promotes idea of having separate Reader channel.
 ZIO also provides good toolset to make usage as simple as possible.
 That means users have standardized practices to not fight with problems of pure Reader monad.